gaoqs313/BALL-Single-Cell-Landscape/README.md

 ==========================================================
 ## B-ALL Cohort Analysis and the B-ALL Multipotency Score

 Following successful quantification of B-ALL developmental states in bulk RNA-seq data, we applied this to a cohort of 2046 samples spanning pediatric and adult B-ALL.
 Principal component analysis revealed an axis of Multipotency vs Commitment, and we captured this axis through a 99-gene score which we termed the B-ALL Multipotency Score.
 The derivation and clinical characterization of this score are shown in this [R notebook](https://htmlpreview.github.io/?https://github.com/gaoqs313/BALL-Single-Cell-Landscape/blob/main/Fig5and6_MultipotencyScore_ClinicalAssociations.nb.html), with further clinical characterization done in this [jupyter notebook](https://htmlpreview.github.io/?https://github.com/gaoqs313/BALL-Single-Cell-Landscape/blob/main/Fig5and6_MultipotencyScore_ClinicalAssociations_extended.ipynb).
-These two notebooks cover the analyses for Figure 5 and Figure 6 of the manuscript.
+These two notebooks cover the analyses for Figures 5-7 of the manuscript.

 ```
-Fig5and6_MultipotencyScore_ClinicalAssociations.Rmd
+Fig5-7_MultipotencyScore_ClinicalAssociations.Rmd
-Fig5and6_MultipotencyScore_ClinicalAssociations_extended.ipynb
+Fig5-7_MultipotencyScore_ClinicalAssociations_extended.ipynb
 ```